Atakanzsn/DynaBench/README.md

 ## Installation
 **Windows users may need to download C++ compiler.
 You can download from here: https://visualstudio.microsoft.com/visual-cpp-build-tools/**

+**We recommend you to use git clone instead of download with .zip while installing the package.
+Downloading with .zip may cause problems in test pdbs.**

 To install the package, inside the DynaBench folder, run the following commands in the shell.
 ```
 conda env create -f requirements.yml